quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 Annotated implementation of DDPM (Denoising Diffusion Probabilistic Model).
 Only slow sampling is implemented so far with both train and test timestep equal to `T`.

+It may require atleast half or an hour to generate something recognizable.

 ### Features

 - Annotated code with example and paper reference.